The Exorcist: Head spinning

 The scenes where the possessed Regan's head rotates so she appears to be looking directly backward drew notice from audiences and critics.
 "All I can tell you is that the way you think I did it is not the way we did it", Friedkin told Castle of Frankenstein at the time.
 Like the film's other special effects, it was performed live.
 A life-size animated dummy of Regan was built.

 Critic Mark Kermode says the scene's impact results from the audience not expecting it so soon after the crucifix scene.
 He believes its recurrence during the exorcism was added on set since it is in neither the novel nor the screenplay.
 Blatty had argued against it, telling Friedkin "supernatural doesn't mean impossible".
 Friedkin inserted a shot of Karras, suggesting the scene might just be a hallucination.
 When audiences reacted strongly, Blatty said Friedkin "prov[ed] me an idiot once again".

-Special effects supervisor Marcel Vercoutere built the latex dummy with help from makeup artist Dick Smith.
+Makeup artist Dick Smith built the latex dummy with help from effects supervisor Marcel Vercoutere.
 They tested its realism by putting it in the front seat of a taxicab and, when enough people were looking, turning the head.
 It was so realistic that Blair felt uncomfortable in its presence.
 They had given the dummy's face the capability to move and appear to speak, adding a condom so its throat would bulge.
 A tube was added for simulated breathing, which produced the requisite clouds of vapor.